jamierajewski/illume-v2/README.md

 This organization also makes it easier to make changes to multiple images while only modifying one.
 For example, if you wanted to add `numpy`, you could add it to `interactive` and then rebuild the images that depend on it, giving them all numpy.

+**NOTE** - When rebuilding the `worker-gpu` image, at least 1 GPU must be unassigned in OpenStack.
+This is because Packer will spin up an instance with a GPU to build the image, since it needs one in order for CUDA and other GPU packages to install and be tested correctly.

 ## Deploying to OpenStack
 As with the VM images, the Terraform deployment profiles are set up with dependencies so that post-provisioning can be done once the appropriate instances are deployed.
 However, Terraform takes care of building them in the correct order so you only need to: